 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where tokkoite typically forms.
+Look in alkaline igneous rocks country, the host setting where tokkoite typically forms.
 If you start seeing tinaksite, potassian richerite, aegirine in float, you are in the right ground.
 Field specimens usually show a fibrous, massive, radiating clusters habit, so train your eye for that shape before scanning the outcrop.